rafaelfriebe/rafaelfriebe.github.io/index.md

 ## Core Concepts and Themes

 - Social identity, persuasion, and consumer behaviour
+- Consumer identity and symbolic consumption
 - Symbolic structures in contemporary media cultures
 - Narrative rupture and identity reconfiguration
 - Film and art as embodied symbolic articulation
 - Digital and AI-mediated subject formation
+- Media psychology and collective meaning
+- Marketing psychology and ethical communication
-- Consumer identity and symbolic consumption
+- Branding, archetypes, and consumer culture
 - Freedom as responsibility under necessity
 - Limits of agency in algorithmic environments
 - Non-teleological applications of analytical psychology
-- Ethical communication and symbolic responsibility
+- Symbolic mediation and psychological responsibility
+- Education, academic writing, and reflective practice

 ## Publications and Preprints

 My research develops an interdisciplinary account of agency, identity, and symbolic meaning under socially and technologically mediated conditions.
-Across theoretical, cultural, and applied contexts, the work examines how psychological, social, and infrastructural structures organise subjectivity, responsibility, consumer meaning, and identity formation.
+Across theoretical, cultural, and applied contexts, the work examines how psychological, social, symbolic, and infrastructural structures organise subjectivity, responsibility, consumer meaning, and identity formation.

 ### Peer-Reviewed Publication